 You can find rankings of Materials Engineering programs with the highest starting salaries below.
 Our ranking methodology uses Materials Engineering specific starting and mid-career salaries of graduates from each college to generate a list of the best.

 Stanford University is among your best bets if you're planning on studying Materials Engineering.
-Grads of the materials engineering program state that they receive average early career income of materials engineering and mid-career income of $104,056.
-Based in Stanford, California, offers a dependable, suburban atmosphere for young people.
+Materials engineering graduates from Stanford University receive an earnings boost of about 19.6% above the typical income of materials engineering graduates.
+Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 It's difficult to beat Massachusetts Institute of Technology if you want to pursue Materials Engineering as a major.
 Students who graduate from this program report average early career wages of materials engineering and mid-career wages of $95,023.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.